thisiscam/klipper/docs/Load_Cell_Probe.md

 also increase the force on the toolhead due to longer delays between measurements.
 E.g. a 500Hz sensor moving at 5mm/s has the same safety factor as a 100Hz sensor moving at only 1mm/s.
-* If designing for under-bed applications and you want to sense multiple load cells, use a chip that can sample all of its inputs simultaneously.
+* If designing for under-bed applications, and you want to sense multiple load cells, use a chip that can sample all of its inputs simultaneously.
 Multiplex ADCs that require switching channels have a settling of several samples.
 This should be avoided for probing applications.